 Opening on June 25th, 2017 and through October 1, 2017 Michael Rees and Helena Helena Lukášová will launch Trans (forma): Bone Phone at GASK, a former Jesuit Monastery in Kutna Hora in the Czech Republic.
 The show was curated by Veronica Marešová. click here for GASK website.

-The exhibition is the outcome of a collaborative effort between Helena Lukášová and American artist Michael Rees.
+The exhibition is the outcome of a collaborative effort between Czech Artist Helena Lukášová and American Artist Michael Rees.

 Both artists work with digital technologies and seek to create tangible, material art with a focus on the relationship between virtual and physical reality.